 Multicharts

-- The software comes with the 30-day free trial; it is relatively easy to download and install.
+- The software comes with a 30-day free trial; it is relatively easy to download and install.

-- MultiCharts offer various resources to help their clients learning trading, including blog, video tutorials, online help & wiki, as well as discussion forum.
+- MultiCharts offer various resources to help their clients learn trading, including blog, video tutorials, online help & wiki, as well as a discussion forum.

 - MultiCharts offers customization services, such as connecting data feeds or brokers that are currently not supported.
 MultiCharts team also offers its community to get involved in software development by requesting a feature via MultiCharts Project Manager.